-During orientation, all new employees regardless of country of origin or citizenship are asked to prove their eligibility to work in the United States.
-Your visa documents and I94 are your proof of eligibility.
-You will need to bring the following documents with you:
+During orientation, all new employees regardless of country of origin or citizenship are asked to verify their employment eligibility in the United States by completing Form I-9.
+Your visa documents and I-94 are your proof of eligibility.
+Photocopies or pictures on your phone are not acceptable.
+You will need to bring the following ORIGINAL documents with you: